You are here: Home page ► Watches ► Breitling Callisto Chrono

 Breitling 80520N Callisto Chrono

-Same as above, but Breitling started to use paint inside the engraved indents of the bezel.
+This version is very similar to the 80520, but Breitling started to use black paint inside the engraved minute indents of the bezel (unless that bezel is made of gold).

-Breitling probably released a special series of the 80520 N,
+Breitling also released a special series of the 80520 N,

 Série spéciale on the case-back,